 With one-way initiated connections, one router is always the answering router and the other router is always the calling router.
 In one-way initiated connections, the routing configuration is simplified because user accounts, demand-dial interfaces, and static IP routes do not need to be fully configured on both sides of the connection.
 Instead of configuring a demand-dial interface and static routes on the answering router, static routes are added to the dial-in properties of the user account of the calling router.

-If your answering router is in a Windows Server 2008 R2, Windows Server 2008, or Windows Server 2003 mixed-mode domain, then static routes on the user account are not available.
+If your answering router is in a Windows Server 2008 or Windows Server 2003 mixed-mode domain, static routes on the user account are not available.
 In this case, one-way initiated connections require that: